 - living in Cheshire East or with a connection to the area if moving to it and will be means-tested

-Data collected under the scheme will be shared internally with other departments within the Council and with other Councils for safeguarding of children or for the prevention of fraud, adhering to the Data Protection Legislation and the Council’s data sharing protocols.
+Data collected under the scheme will be shared internally with other departments within the Council and with other Councils for safeguarding of children or for the prevention of fraud, adhering to the current Data Protection Legislation and the Council’s data sharing protocols.

 The Emergency AssistanCE scheme is available to vulnerable people who are in receipt of state benefits.
 In exceptional circumstances awards may be allowed to those on a low wage.
 Those who do not qualify for benefits but have recourse to public funds and satisfy the tests under the Social Security Persons from Abroad legislation may still qualify for an award.
 Vulnerability will be determined on a case by case basis.